-You may actually find this to be a welcome change from a traditional pizza because of the nutty crunch from the crust, the tang from the sauce and the freshness from the vegetables and herbs.
-Although, I won’t lie to you and tell you that my children would even think about trying this.
+You may actually find this to be a welcome change from a traditional Paleo pizza recipe because of the nutty crunch of the crust, the tang from the sauce and the freshness of the vegetables and herbs.
+Although, I won’t lie to you and tell you that my children would not even think about trying this.
 In most cases, it’s for a more refined palate.

-We hope you enjoy our recipe.
+We hope you enjoy our Paleo pizza recipe.
 This recipe is a great way to enjoy a pizza a lot and it even includes all the vegetables you need!
-Let us know what you think of this recipe and modifications you made or might try.
+Let us know what you think of this Paleo pizza recipe and modifications you made or might try.

 This pizza has a bold flavor and features fresh, crisp vegetables and bright colors.
 I made a paleo “cheese” by blending together coconut milk and an egg yolk…it binds all the ingredients together and keeps the toppings from falling off of the pizza without any sort of “eggy” taste.
 If you weren’t super concerned about the chili sauce being strictly paleo, you could easily substitute making it with a store bought bottled version.